Nepal visa information, requirements & fees (complete guide)

 Nepal Visa for US citizens

-Almost every country in the world needs Nepal Visas to travel to Nepal.
+Almost every country in the world needs Nepal Visa guide to travel to Nepal.
 Exceptionally, Indian Citizen does not require any visa and passport to visit in Nepal as long as they have a valid government ID.

 For all other countries, there are mainly two ways to get a visa for entry into Nepal.
 For the American citizen, they can opt choice, obtaining a visa before the Embassy of Nepal, or obtaining an arrival visa at specific entry points in Nepal.